ExpressableKeys/ExpressDock/README.md

   A customizable toolbar for touch.
 </div>

+### Art focused.
+Express Dock was originally made for artists, featuring convienient access to tools in desktop art applications.

+- Adjust brush radius, hardness, flow, and opacity in Photoshop
+- Create custom shortcut buttons and workflows
+- Customize the look to your taste
+- ...
+And more?

 ### Supported apps
 - Photoshop CC 2019 and above
+- EXPERIMENTAL: Corel Painter
+- More to come!

 ### Installation

-Visit website or download from the latest releases
+Visit website for installation or download from the latest releases

 ### Donations